NewDark90/privacy-coins-2021/post/tech-overview.md

 *Cons*:

-- Difficult to scale past anonymity sets of 100,000 without cryptographic breakthrough
+- Difficult to scale past anonymity sets of 100,000 without cryptographic breakthrough.
-- Direct anonymous payments in current form require recipient to spend and remint the coin again to prevent the sender from finding out when that coin is spent
+- Direct anonymous payments in current form require recipient to spend and remint the coin again to prevent the sender from finding out when that coin is spent.
 - Still in early development, potential bugs and exploits could arise.

 References: